 ACA 15-4-2306 provides a tax credit for those taxpayers who contribute to the "Public Roads Incentive Fund" for the improvement of public roads.
 The credit is limited to 33% of the total contributions made to the fund and in any tax year is limited to 50% of the net Arkansas tax liability after all other credits have been taken.
-The credit is available for tax years beginning on or after January 1,1999.

 Any unused credit can be carried forward for the next three (3) succeeding tax years or until the credit is exhausted, whichever occurs first.
-This program is administered by the Arkansas Department of Economic Development.
+This program is administered by the AEDC.